Skip to main content

 The enrollment process can be straightforward

 Enrollment requires an online application, an in-person appointment, then a review conducted by the TSA.
-The in-person appointment is usually a brief affair when you schedule ahead of time.
+When scheduled in advance, the in-person appointment is typically a quick process.
 There are hundreds of enrollment centers around the country, and one may be closer to you than you expect.

 How to get TSA PreCheck